JPLMLIA/bitflips/README.md

     This parameter specifies the number of SEUs that should occur per byte per instruction.
-The actual fault rate achieved (<= to the fault rate specified) is output when BITFLIPS terminates.
+The actual fault rate achieved is output when BITFLIPS terminates.

   --inject-faults=yes|no  (default: yes)